Eric Mays: Career

 In 1981, Mays began attending city council meetings as a political action representative for the NAACP.

 Mays was convicted of felony assault in 1987 for brandishing a .357 magnum revolver at a man who he claimed had previously broken into his home, then later threatened his life.
 He pleaded guilty and was sentenced to a year of probation.
 He initially hoped to go to law school, but the charge of felonious assault prevented him.

+Mays was active in Flint's North Side as a community activist.
+He worked on the successful campaign of Don Williamson in 2003 and the unsuccessful 2007 campaign of Dayne Walling, who narrowly lost to the incumbent Williamson.

+Mays ran for office several times before ultimately winning in 2013.
+In 1982, Mays ran as a Republican against the 1st District County Commissioner John William Hunter.
+In 1984, Mays challenged 2nd District Commissioner Sylvester Broome in the Democratic primary.
+Mays ran against in the 1st District in 1986, as a Democrat.
+Mays ran in a special election in August 2008 in the 1st Ward, losing to Delrico Loyd by 43 votes.
+Mays ran in the primary for the 2009 Flint mayoral special election.
+That year, Mays also ran as a write-in in the 1st Ward city council election.

 On July 2, 2012, Mays was taking part in a public hearing on proposed tax abatements for downtown Flint buildings.
 He was asked to return to his seat by an assistant city attorney for going over his allotted three minutes to speak.
 Mays refused, claiming he should be given more time due to a prior interruption while criticizing the time limit instituted by emergency manager (EM) Michael Brown.
 He was granted extra time.
 When this extra time was passed he continued to speak.
 He was again asked to return to his seat but continued to speak.
 A police officer approached him, asking him to sit down.
 Mays refused, was handcuffed, and then led out of the building.
 He was issued a ticket for disrupting a meeting of a public body, a misdemeanor, and released.
 Mays represented himself against the ticket in a jury trial and was found guilty on February 22, 2013.
 He was sentenced on March 13 to pay a fine and court costs amounting to $425.

+City council tenure

-After three attempts, Mays was elected to the Flint City Council in November, 2013, winning 710–702 against his opponent, Anita Brown.
+After three attempts, Mays was elected to the Flint City Council in November, 2013, winning 709–702 against his opponent, Anita Brown.